NVRemoteDev/MetaTF/README.md

 Controller Files (controllers/):
 * admin_controller.js - Routes admin functions; renders admin.ejs
 	- updateSchema - calls ../models/download_schema_model to download the new tf2 item schema, and item icons to the file system
-		- Sends a message as a status update to admin.ejs view
 	- resizeItems - BUGGY - calls ../models/download_schema_model to resize images
 	- AddAnAdmin - In development
 	- AddAModerator - In development